Mexican-German Climate Change Alliance (Phase II)

 Objective and activities

-The second phase of the Climate Change Alliance builds on the successful first phase of the project and supports Mexico in meeting its ambitious climate change targets, which also helps it remain closely involved with the international climate negotiation processes.
-It offers advice on process and content relating to the development and implementation of selected measures set out in Mexico’s Climate Change Law, climate action programme and climate change programme (PECC).
-The project advises on ways of mitigating greenhouse gas emissions and adapting to the effects of climate change, and actively involves Mexico’s states and its private sector in developing, implementing and monitoring climate activities.
-Technical and policy forums are jointly organised to strengthen the bilateral climate dialogue and enable key stakeholders in federal, state and local government to network and share experience with representatives of umbrella associations, NGOs and the private business.
+The second phase of the Climate Change Alliance built on the successful first phase of the project and supported Mexico in meeting its ambitious climate change targets, thereby ensuring to remain closely involved with the international climate negotiation processes.
+It offered advice on process and content relating to the development and implementation of selected measures set out in Mexico’s Climate Change Law, Climate Action Programme and Climate Strategy.
+The project advised on ways of mitigating greenhouse gas emissions and adapting to the effects of climate change, and actively involved Mexico’s states and its private sector in developing, implementing and monitoring climate activities.
+Technical and policy forums were jointly organised to strengthen the bilateral climate dialogue and enabled key stakeholders in federal, state and local government to network and shared experience with representatives of umbrella associations, NGOs and the private business.

 State of implementation/results